boltops-tools/lono/docs/_docs/extras/app-files.md

 ## ERB Support

-ERB is supported in app files that are directories.
+ERB is supported in app files.
 To activate ERB support, add a `.tt` extension to the file name.
-Lono will process the `.tt` files as ERB files and `.tt` extension will be removed from the final resulting file.
+Lono will process the `.tt` files as ERB files and the `.tt` extension will be removed from the resulting final file.
 Example:

-app/files/lambda-function/index.rb.tt:
+app/files/index.rb.tt:

 ```ruby
 require 'json'